 Figure 7.1: Metal surface (bottom electrode) in the homogeneous electric field of a thin (charged) plate (top electrode), separated by a vacuum barrier.
-The gray horizontal bars give the positions of the ion cores. a) E = 0, jellium model (see text): the finite wavelength of the electrons leads to a surface dipole (e- excess blue, deficiency red).
-This is reflected in an increase of the potential barrier for the electrons and a considerable displacement of the ion cores depicted in green (dashed lines describe the situation before). b) E > 0, classical: the screening charge (here: negative, blue) is superpositioned with the surface dipole from a) (which is not shown for simplicity).
-The metal surface is attracted by the counter electrode, which leads to an outward displacement of the atomic cores. c) E > 0, discrete lateral distribution of positive ions: besides the classical screening charge on top of the topmost atomic layer (blue), also in between these atoms charge redistribution takes place [91].
-This additional dipole-like charge adds up to the work function and induces additional displacements of the topmost atoms.
+The gray horizontal bars give the positions of the ion cores. a) E=0, jellium model: the finite wavelength of the electrons leads to a surface dipole (e $^-$ excess blue, deficiency red).
+This is reflected in an increase of the potential barrier for the electrons and a considerable displacement of the ion cores depicted in green (dashed lines describe the situation before). b) E>0, classical: the screening charge (here: negative, blue) is superpositioned with the surface dipole from a) (not shown for simplicity).
+The metal surface is attracted by the electrode, which leads to an outward displacement of the atomic cores. c) E>0, discrete lateral distribution of positive ions: besides the classical screening charge above the topmost atomic layer (blue), also in between the atoms charges are redistributed [91].
+This additional dipole-like charge adds up to the work function and induces further displacements of the atoms.